 I opted not to do History for Standard Grade or Higher at school as the curriculum was too weighted to modern history for my liking.
 I will still argue that the Reformation is a more important series of events than the Second World War and had more fundamental and far-reaching consequences.
 Of course no one should be ignorant of the war, but for the scholastic pursuit of history, it shouldn’t be the be all and end all that it has become.

 I graduated from the University of Edinburgh in 2001, having studied Latin, Religion and half a dozen or sohistory courses, spanning the Dark Age of Greece to the 1950s.
 I’ve taught courses on historical subjects at the University of Edinburgh for several years including the six wives of Henry VIII, Elizabeth I and infamous women from Rome to the French Revolution.
-Until the end of August 2012, I did an exceedingly boring job in the public sector but now I’m off to do a Master’s.
+Until the end of August 2012, I did an exceedingly boring job in the public sector which I left to do a Master’s.
+After getting my MLitt in 2013, I started a PhD which I plan to submit in 2017.

 Please get in touch to say hello.